Background pattern

 • dizziness, especially when sitting or standing up

-• abnormal ejaculation (alteration of ejaculation).
-This means that semen does not release through the urethra, but rather goes to the bladder (retrograde ejaculation) or that the ejaculated volume is reduced or non-existent (ejaculatory insufficiency).
+• abnormal ejaculation (altered ejaculation).
+This means that semen is not released through the urethra, but rather into the bladder (retrograde ejaculation) or that the ejaculated volume is reduced or nonexistent (ejaculatory insufficiency).
 This phenomenon is harmless

-• headache, palpitations (the heart rate is faster than normal and also perceptible), reduction of blood pressure, for example, when standing up quickly after being seated or lying down, sometimes associated with dizziness, nasal dripping or obstruction (rhinitis), diarrhea, nausea and vomiting, constipation, weakness (asthenia), skin rash, itching and hives (urticaria)
+• headache, palpitations (the heartbeat is faster than normal and also perceptible), decreased blood pressure, for example, when standing up quickly after sitting or lying down, sometimes associated with dizziness, nasal dripping or obstruction (rhinitis), diarrhea, feeling of nausea and vomiting, constipation, weakness (asthenia), skin rash, itching, and hives (urticaria)

 Rare (may affect up to 1 in 1,000 patients):

-• syncope and sudden swelling of soft body tissues (such as the throat or tongue), respiratory difficulty and/or itching and skin rash, often as an allergic reaction (angioedema)
+• fainting and sudden local swelling of the body's soft tissues (such as the throat or tongue), difficulty breathing, and/or itching and skin rash, often as an allergic reaction (angioedema)

 Very rare (may affect up to 1 in 10,000 patients):

-• priapism (unwanted, prolonged, and painful erection that requires immediate medical treatment)
+• priapism (undesired, prolonged, and painful erection that requires immediate medical treatment)

 • skin rash, inflammation, and blisters on the skin and/or mucous membranes of the lips, eyes, mouth, nasal passages, or genitals (Stevens-Johnson syndrome)